Rajah01/Alarm.bat/README.md

  ------------------------

 <b>Substitution strings</b> may be used to display (or, if sensible, speak) messages containing control
- &nbsp; &nbsp;characters which have special meaning to Windows/DOS, or to the Batch processor, in &nbsp; &nbsp;contexts particular to each character.
+ &nbsp; &nbsp;characters that have special meaning to Windows/DOS, or to the Batch processor, in &nbsp; &nbsp;contexts particular to each character.
 Many control characters cannot be directly &nbsp; &nbsp;manipulated by BATch files.
 Mileage WILL vary; the only way to know for sure whether &nbsp; &nbsp;you may use a particular character directly in a given context is to test it (clean up